milanmanoj99/FINAL-PROJECT--PY/README (1).md

 Copy code
 import sqlite3
 import pandas as pd
-Step 2: Connect to SQLite Database python
+Step 2: Connecting to SQLite Database python
 Copy code
 # Create a SQLite database connection
 conn = sqlite3.connect("employee_data.db")
 This line establishes a connection to a SQLite database named "employee_data.db".
 If the database does not exist, it will be created.

-Step 3: Create a Cursor Object python
+Step 3: Creating a Cursor Object python
 Copy code
 # Create a cursor object to interact with the database